arthurOmanko/HSVoiceCommandVR/README.md

 <kbd>trigger</kbd> | select/invoke a voice command on voice panel when laser visible for it, move vertical scroll bar of it or move it with controller while trigger/holding the bar
 <kbd>trackpad</kbd>+<kbd>slide along y-axis</kbd> | move vertical scroll bar of voice panel when laser visible for it

+***Many different motions are randomly invoked within motions indicated by command name.***
-***On Sex Motions by voice command, appropriate sex motion (randomly) is invoked by where the height-position of your headset in game is against the height-position of chara's hip.***
+***Especially on Sex Motions by voice command, appropriate sex motion (randomly) is invoked by where the height-position of your headset in game is against the height-position of chara's hip.***
 ***For example, height-position of your headset in game is about at height-position of chara's face, hip or foot, by respective situation, invoked sex motion would be different.***